elixir-europe/human-data-maturity-model/index.markdown

             <td>Legal</td>
             <td>
                 <ol>
-                    <li>No legal agreements in place supporting international data sharing such as the Federated EGA agreements.</li>
+                    <li>Requirements being gathered to set legal agreements in place supporting international data sharing such as the Federated EGA agreements.</li>
                     <li>Legal agreements drafted to support international data sharing such as the Federated EGA Agreements.</li>
                     <li>Legal agreements in place to support international data sharing.</li>
                     <li>Legal agreements in place to support international data sharing and a mechanism for updates exists.</li>